Chandika Sthan

 Chandika Sthan is a Hindu temple situated in Munger, in the India state of Bihar.
-It is one of the fifty-one Shakti Peethas, places of worship consecrated to the goddess Shakti.
+It is one of the fifty-one Shakta pithas, places of worship consecrated to the goddess Shakti.
 On the Northeast corner of Munger, Chandika Sthan is just two kilometers away from the Munger town.
 Being a Siddhi-Peetha, Chandika Sthan is considered to be one of the most sacred and sanctified temples, as important as the Kamakshya temple near Guwahati.
 Sati's left eye fell here and it is believed that those who worship here get rid of eye pain.
 It is one of the major Hindu pilgrimage centre in Ang Pradesh region of Bihar.

 Legend

 Legendary tales and the Hindu folklore says that it was to save the world from the anger of Shiva, as he took the corpse of Sati and wandered.
 The same legend says that the left eye of the Sati fell at Munger, which subsequently developed into a place of worship of the Divine Mother Chandi.
-Among the different Shakti peethas Chandika Sthan is famous for the cure of eye troubles, as per the traditional belief of the local folklore.
+Among the different Shakta pithas, Chandika Sthan is famous for the cure of eye troubles, as per the traditional belief of the local folklore.